 Days begin with breakfast and happy songs in Tucker Inn, followed by a short service in our chapel by the lake.
 After dinner almost anything can happen.
-Apache races, horse shows, Christmas parties, tribal competitions, sock wars and clandestine ice-cream parties are typical.
+Relay races, horse shows, Christmas parties, tribal competitions, sock wars and clandestine ice-cream parties are typical.
 And then finally – well after Taps – we might sneak out for a late night raid on the Trading Post or another cabin.

 These will be times—shared with friends—that you will never forget.